Numerical schemes for a fully nonlinear coagulation-fragmentation model coming from wave kinetic theory: Introduction

-Let us discuss about the works \cite{bell2017self,semisalov2021numerical} where numerical methods have been employed to solve various types of wave turbulence kinetic equations.
+Let us discuss the works \cite{bell2017self,semisalov2021numerical} where numerical methods have been employed to solve various types of wave turbulence kinetic equations.
 In \cite{bell2017self}, the author computed the self-similar profile of the Alfven wave turbulence kinetic equation, illustrating different finite capacities.
-The work by \cite{semisalov2021numerical} presents a numerical technique based on Chebyshev approximation to solve the self-similar profile before the first blow-up time for a $4-$wave kinetic equation.
+The work by \cite{semisalov2021numerical} presents a numerical technique based on Chebyshev approximation to solve the self-similar profile before the first blow-up time for a $4-$wave kinetic equation. { The loss of energy phenomenon rigorously proved in \cite{soffer2020energy} has not been studied in these works. }